wp-plugins/meeting-scheduler-by-vcita/readme.txt

 6. Insert your first name and last name in the pop-up window and click "Submit" to continue to editing you online booking preferences.

-= customize your online booking prefrences =
+= customize your online booking preferences  =
 1. Click on "Go to settings".
 2. Follow the "online scheduling wizard" to set all you scheduling and online booking preferences.
 3. Once done- return to your Wordpress admin panel.